OSSEC Guide

 SMTP through Gmail will only work with a generated app password.
 The password for the Gmail account itself is not sufficient, and will not allow mail to be sent.
 In order to be able to create an app password, you must have 2-Step Verification enabled on the Gmail account.

-Once the account is created you can log out and provide the values for sasl_username as your new Gmail username (without the domain), sasl_domain, which is typically gmail.com (or your custom Google Apps domain), and sasl_passwd.
-Remember to use the app password generated from the 2-step config for sasl_passwd, as the primary account password won’t work.
-The smtp_relay is smtp.gmail.com and the smtp_relay_port is 587.
+Once the account is created you can log out and run ./securedrop-admin sdconfig, setting the SASL username as your new Gmail username (without the domain), the SASL domain to be either gmail.com or your custom Google Apps domain, and then finally your SASL password.
+Remember to use the app password generated from the 2-step config, as the primary account password won’t work.
+The SMTP relay will be smtp.gmail.com and the SMTP relay port is 587.

 Configuring fingerprint verification